spxuw/MST/README.md

 ## Guide
 Seqtime package is used to generate the simulated data.
 FEAST, Sourcetracker and randomforest are three microbial source tracking solvers.
-After installation of R pakckage, users can directly run the code.
+After installation of R pakckages, users can directly run the code.